ayminahmedpk/display_portfolio/README.md

 Content:

     Developer strengths:
         * React
         * Clean code
         * Pixel perfect implementations
         * All the basic front-end skills

     Education:
         * Just mention degree

     Communication:
         * Let them see you can communicate clearly and comfortably

+    CTA:
+        * Just link to Upwork for now

+    Contact:
+        * Let them send you an email